h1mzy0ti/Gps-X/README.md

 This GPS tracker project is designed to provide comprehensive vehicle tracking and monitoring solutions.
 It leverages GPS and GSM modules integrated with an ESP-12F ESP8266 microcontroller, enabling real-time updates, data logging, and multiple alert mechanisms.
 The tracker is suitable for cars, ensuring power efficiency and enhanced security features.

 # Main feature
-1. Real-Time Coordinates to Server
+1.Real-Time Coordinates to Server

 Sends real-time GPS coordinates to a self-hosted server.

 Displays the vehicle's current location on a mobile app.

-2. Engine and Mode Indication
+2.Engine and Mode Indication

 Engine On Indication: Shows when the vehicle's power (engine) is on.